Maggiee05/ExpenseTracker/sp21-cs242-ziningc2-minerl2-proposal.md

 - **A wish list**

     User can put something on the wish list.
 And the page will show the status of the product (scraped from the product website).
-    There is also visualization of the price tracking.

 - **Expense/Saving Goal**